ArdanaCLM/ardana-configuration-processor/README.md

     bash Scripts/setup-ardana-cp.sh ARD-001

    This will create the ARD-001 directory containing the input models.

-   If the models exist at the same directory level as the a-c-p, they will be copied to ARD-001.
+   If the models repo exists at the same directory level as the a-c-p, they will be copied to ARD-001.
 Otherwise, they will be cloned into ARD-001.

+   If you want to use a branch other than master, you can set it for each of the following repos:

+    ardana-input-model
+    ardana-input-model-ref
+    ardana-extensions-dcn
+    ardana-extensions-odl

+   Also, if you want to use a locally cloned copy but not reset back to the source branch you use the -x option

    A fresh clone can be triggered by using the -p option.

    The a-c-p will check each "example" model to create a baseline.
    This step can be skipped by using the -n option.